 - Take a good live ginger root from a nursery or buy the plant online.

 - It should have many buds.
 Soak it overnight in warm water

-- Take a well draining potting mix with good drainage hole pot.
+- Take a well-draining potting mix with a good drainage hole pot.

 - Cover the ginger root with 2 inches of soil.
 The bud should be facing upwards.